To begin your registration, please scroll to the bottom of the page.

 If you have questions about registration, please contact Yale Conferences & Events at 203-432-0465 or email@example.com.
 If you have questions about the camp program, please call Dani Korman at 203-432-2448 or firstname.lastname@example.org.

-For code of conduct information, daily schedule, required form, directions and information on what to bring to camp, please click here to view/print the Yale Swim Camp Info Guide.
+For code of conduct information, required forms, directions, and information on what to bring to camp, please click here to view/print the Yale Swim Camp Information Guide.
+Please mail back the assumption of risk, health exam/record, authorization of medication, and the record form with the top filled out if the camper is needing medication.
+All three required forms must be mailed in by June 1, 2014.

 To begin your registration, please enter your e-mail address below.